-“It’s important for every child to have an annual check-up even if they seem healthy,” said Gina Montion, MD, a pediatrician with Banner Health Center in Phoenix, Arizona.
+“It’s important for every child to have an annual check-up even if they seem healthy,” said Gina Montion, MD, a pediatrician with Banner Children's.
 “Routine well-check appointments are critical to ensure your child’s growth is healthy and to help identify potential physical and developmental problems early when treatments and therapies can be most helpful.”

 We caught up with Dr. Montion, who explained what to expect at your child’s well-check visit and how to best prepare.

 During every well-check appointment, your child’s doctor will: